daffaalfandy/athletes-management-system/docs/planning-artifacts/epics-and-stories.md

 - [ ] Utility function in `common/judo/` for calculation.
 - [ ] Athlete list displays the calculated category (e.g., "U-18").
 - [ ] Updates instantly when the ruleset or athlete birth year changes.

+### Story E3.S3: Rank Order Configuration
+**As a technical sensei,** I want to define the order of belt ranks so that the system knows how to sort athletes by seniority.
+**Acceptance Criteria:**
+- [ ] Configuration UI to reorder ranks (e.g., White < Yellow).
+- [ ] Sorting logic in Athlete List respects this hierarchy.

 ---